desireechen/data-version-control/README.md

 In the various branches, I have conducted several experiments.

-Branch: first_experiment
+Branch: first_experiment <br>
-Experiment: SGD Classifier trained on 10 iterations
+Experiment: SGD Classifier trained on 10 iterations <br>
-Accuracy: 66%
+Accuracy: 66% <br>

-Branch: sgd_100_iterations
+Branch: sgd_100_iterations <br>
-Experiment: SGD Classifier trained on 100 iterations
+Experiment: SGD Classifier trained on 100 iterations <br>
-Accuracy: 76%
+Accuracy: 76% <br>

-Branch: sgd_pipeline
+Branch: sgd_pipeline <br>
-Experiment: SGD Classifier trained on 100 iterations and ran as a DVC pipeline
+Experiment: SGD Classifier trained on 100 iterations and ran as a DVC pipeline <br>
+Accuracy: 79% (There is randomness in the training, hence the accuracy differs from the above experiment) <br>

+Branch: random_forest <br>
+Experiment: Random Forest Classifier ran as a DVC pipeline <br>
+Accuracy: 81% <br>

+Please refer to the respective README under each branch for further details of the experiments.

 TODO: Advantages of DVC pipeline
-Accuracy: 79% (There is randomness in the training, hence the accuracy differs from the above experiment)

-Branch: random_forest
-Experiment: Random Forest Classifier ran as a DVC pipeline
-Accuracy: 81%

-Please refer to the respective README under each branch for further details of the experiments.